CAFAudit/audit-service/docs/en-us/Getting-Started.md

 ![Create Audit Reader Role SQL](images/CreateAuditReaderRoleSQL.PNG)

+	CREATE ROLE "caf-audit-read";

 - Note that the following command example shows how to create a new user in Vertica, however in your environment you would grant an existing user that wishes to query data in Vertica, for search and analytics purposes, the read-only role.
-To create a new user:
+To create a new user and assign them a password with IDENTIFIED BY:

 ![Create Audit Reader User SQL](images/CreateAuditReaderUserSQL.PNG)

+	CREATE USER "caf-audit-reader" IDENTIFIED BY 'c@FaR3aD3R';

 - To grant the user CAF Audit Reader Role:

 ![Grant Reader Role to Audit Reader User SQL](images/GrantAuditReaderUserReaderRoleSQL.PNG)

+	GRANT "caf-audit-read" TO "caf-audit-reader";

 - Enable the user with the CAF Audit Reader Role:

 ![Enable the Audit Reader User's Reader Role SQL](images/EnableAuditReaderUserReaderRoleSQL.PNG)

+	ALTER USER "caf-audit-reader" DEFAULT ROLE "caf-audit-read";

 ##### Create CAF Audit Service User

 A service account is required for the Audit Management Web Service to create database tables for registered applications and their tenants.

-- To create the CAF Audit Service User:
+- To create the CAF Audit Service User and assign them a password with IDENTIFIED BY:

 ![Create the Audit Service User SQL](images/CreateAuditServiceUserSQL.PNG)

+	CREATE USER "caf-audit-service" IDENTIFIED BY 'c@Fa5eR51cE';

 - To grant the CAF Audit Service User database CREATE permission:

 ![Grant the Audit Service User CREATE permissions on CAFAudit SQL](images/GrantAuditServiceUserCreatePermissionSQL.PNG)

+	GRANT CREATE ON DATABASE "CAFAudit" TO "caf-audit-service";

 ##### Create CAF Audit Loader User

 A loader account is required for the Kafka-Vertica Scheduler for loading audit events from Kafka into Vertica.

-- To create the CAF Audit Loader User:
+- To create the CAF Audit Loader User and assign them a password with IDENTIFIED BY:

 ![Create the Audit Loader User SQL](images/CreateAuditLoaderUserSQL.PNG)

+	CREATE USER "caf-audit-loader" IDENTIFIED BY 'c@FaL0Ad3r';

 - To grant the CAF Audit Loader User pseudo super user role:

 ![Grant PSEUDOSUPERUSER Role to Audit Loader User SQL](images/GrantAuditLoaderUserSudoRoleSQL.PNG)

+	GRANT PSEUDOSUPERUSER TO "caf-audit-loader";

 - To enable the CAF Audit Loader User with the pseudo super user role:

 ![Enable Audit Loader User with PSEUDOSUPERUSER Role SQL](images/EnableAuditServiceUserSudoRoleSQL.PNG)

-##### Modify Vertica Chateau properties

-For CAF Audit Management deployments with Chateau add the Vertica host and user account details to environment/vertica.json file.
+	ALTER USER "caf-audit-loader" DEFAULT ROLE PSEUDOSUPERUSER;

 #### Prepare Vertica with Kafka-Vertica Scheduler schema

-The vkconfig script, which comes pre-packaged and installed with the Vertica rpm, should be used with the *scheduler* sub-utility and *--add* option to add a schema for the Kafka-Vertica scheduler to keep track of application tenant topics:
+The vkconfig script, which comes pre-packaged and installed with the Vertica rpm, should be used with the *scheduler* sub-utility and *--add* option to add a schema for the Kafka-Vertica scheduler to keep track of application tenant topics.
+The command needs to be ran as the root or dbadmin user:

 	/opt/vertica/packages/kafka/bin/vkconfig scheduler --add
 		--config-schema auditscheduler